Review | The train ride that brought Lincoln to D.C. — and introduced him to the nation

 As Lincoln had plotted his route strategically, so too does Widmer with his writing; his creative structure and new research offer compelling diversions about some of the people and history the president-elect encountered.
 Included are past and future presidents, as well as the slaughterhouses of Cincinnati and the nauseating corruption of Albany.
 Every place had someone or something distinctive, and Widmer invariably finds it.

-The trip proved exhausting and at times fearful — with at least two assassination attempts and threats of others.
+The trip proved exhausting and at times frightening — with at least two assassination attempts.
 Lincoln was often in pain, Widmer says, “especially his hands, after the nightly ordeal of shaking hands with thousands of local well-wishers.”
 Nonetheless, “the trip was making a difference.
 Even when the president-elect said nothing, the response was overwhelming, as at Ashtabula, when he could barely speak and the crowd burst into a ‘state of din-bewildered enthusiasm,’ screaming simply because he was there.”

-Lincoln’s confidence grew as the Special entered New Jersey, where he told state legislators that while he favored reconciliation, “I fear we will have to put the foot down firmly,” which he suddenly did, literally and dramatically — to the cheers of the astonished lawmakers.
+Lincoln’s confidence grew as the Special entered New Jersey, where he told state legislators that, while he favored reconciliation, “I fear we will have to put the foot down firmly,” which he suddenly did, literally and dramatically — to the cheers of the astonished lawmakers.
 “This was the clear statement everyone was waiting for,” Widmer writes. “. . .
 He had found his footing, in every sense.”

 In Philadelphia’s Independence Hall, Lincoln “talked humbly about the way he understood the Declaration [of Independence], and the hope it inspired . . . the equal rights that inhere in all people.”
 The key word in the declaration, he added later, was “all” — “All men are created equal.”
 “It permits no equivocation,” Widmer adds, before asserting, “Lincoln had reset America’s moral compass.”